pvasek/kudu-wiki/Accessing-files-via-ftp.md

 - **Your username**: you'll also find it on the dashboard, under Deployment User.
 It's the same as your git username, but prefixed with the site name. **Don't forget the site name part, or it won't work!** e.g. 'MyCoolSite\davidebbo'
 - **Your password**: use the same password as when you 'git push'

 You can use whatever FTP client you like, but you can't go wrong if you go with [FileZilla](http://filezilla-project.org/).
+Note that the Windows Explorer FTP support has a tendency to do over-aggressive caching, which can yield unexpected results.

 Once you've FTP'd, check out [[File structure on Azure]] to navigate through the files.